-11.1 Budgetary Control
+11.1 Budgetary Control and performance

-The control of income and expenditure within an agreed budget is the responsibility of the designated Budget Holder, who must ensure that effective monitoring is undertaken.
+The control of income and expenditure within an agreed budget is the responsibility of the designated Budget Holder, who must ensure that effective performance monitoring is undertaken.
 Executive Team members may delegate day-to-day management of their budgets to one or more Budget Managers.
-Significant departures from agreed budgetary targets must be reported immediately to the Chief Operating Officer who will also be responsible for ensuring that quarterly budget reviews take place with each Budget Holder.
+Significant departures from agreed budgetary targets or performance must be reported immediately to the Chief Operating Officer who will also ensure that quarterly budget reviews take place with each Budget Holder on a regular basis.